XRPLF/xrpl-dev-portal/content/concept-transaction-cost.md

 (Requires the [FeeEscalation amendment](concept-amendments.html#feeescalation))

-When `rippled` receives a transaction that meet the server's local load cost but not the open ledger cost, the server checks the transaction to see if it is "likely to succeed" in the following ledger.
-If so, the transaction goes into the transaction queue.
-Transactions that are "likely to succeed" are properly-formed and are [authorized](reference-transaction-format.html#authorizing-transactions) with valid signatures.
+When `rippled` receives a transaction that meet the server's local load cost but not the open ledger cost, the server checks the transaction to see if it is "likely to be included" in a later ledger.
+If so, the server adds the transaction to the transaction queue and relays the transaction to other members of the network.
+Otherwise, the server discards the transaction.
+The server tries minimize the amount of network load caused by transactions that would not pay a transaction cost, since [the transaction cost only applies when a transaction is included in a validated ledger](#transaction-costs-and-failed-transactions).

+ The `rippled` server uses a variety of heuristics to determine which transactions are "likely to be included in a ledger."
+Most importantly, those transactions must be properly-formed and [authorized](reference-transaction-format.html#authorizing-transactions) with valid signatures.

 When the current open ledger closes and the server starts a new open ledger, the server starts taking transactions from the queue to include in the new open ledger.
 The transaction queue is sorted with the transactions that would pay the highest transaction cost first.
 Transactions that pay the same transaction cost are queued in the order the server receives them.